Senior Fellow in International and Public Affairs

-Areas of Interest: Legislative behavior, particularly the abuse of filibuster in the Senate, budget reconciliation; “filling the amendment tree,” use of Rule XIV to circumvent the committee system and recent stresses to the past bipartisanship of the appropriations process, the budget process and earmarks; roots and history of ideological and partisan polarization in the American political culture.
+Areas of Interest: Legislative behavior, use and abuse of Congressional procedure; campaigns and elections; appropriations process, the budget process and earmarks; roots and history of ideological and partisan polarization in the American political culture.

-Richard Arenberg has significant experience in intelligence matters, Congressional history, procedure, rules and protocol, and the role and impact of Congress on public policy.
-Arenberg teaches a number of courses related to Congressional politics and policy through Brown’s public policy program and the political science department.
+Arenberg has significant experience in intelligence matters, Congressional history, procedure, rules and protocol, and the role and impact of Congress on public policy.
+Arenberg teaches a number of courses related to Congressional politics and policy, the presidency, political communication and campaigns and elections in Brown’s public policy program and the political science department.

 Defending the Filibuster: The Soul of the Senate (revised and updated edition), co-authored with Robert B. Dove, Indiana University Press, 2014.

 Defending the Filibuster: The Soul of the Senate, co-authored with Robert B. Dove, Indiana University Press, 2012.

 Richard A. Arenberg: Staff of Senator Paul Tsongas, George Mitchell and Carl Levin: Oral History Interviews with Donald A. Ritchie, Historian of the U.S. Senate, U.S. Government Printing Office, 2011.

 Watson Institute Panel (video) 4/4/2018“Broken: Can the Senate Save Itself and the Country?”
 (Susan Moffitt, moderator)

 Newsmax 6/19/2018“GOP Congress Stands Silent – Where are the Voices of Conscience?”

 Providence Journal 6/2/2018 “Richard A. Arenberg: Courts Get More Conservative, Less Diverse”